pasmod/paradox/README.md

-# paradox
-Paraphrasing Detection in Hindi Languages
+# Paradox: An End-to-End System for Paraphrase Detection